California Opens Public Comment on Cannabis Appellations Program Amendments

 Southern California’s Cannabis Industry Confronts Numerous Challenges

 California’s legal cannabis market is experiencing significant headwinds across Southern California.
-From the Central Coast to Los Angeles and down to San Diego, licensed operators face mounting challenges marked by declining tax revenues, business closures, and persistent competition from unlicensed operations.
-Compounding these challenges, a series of corruption scandals involving local officials has raised questions […]
+From the Central Coast to The Inland Empire & The L.A.
+Metro Area and down to The Southern Border Region, licensed operators face mounting challenges marked by declining tax revenues, business closures, and persistent competition from unlicensed operations.
+Compounding these challenges, a series of […]

 The Cannabis Laws of the 2025 California Legislative Session

 Although the 2025 California Legislative Session delivered only a handful of new cannabis laws, the bills that did get signed are poised to deliver significant impacts to the cannabis industry.
-Today, I published this article in The Los Angeles / San Francisco Daily Journal looking at this session’s cannabis laws that got signed, and the […]
+Today, I published this article in The The Inland Empire & The L.A.
+Metro Area / San Francisco Daily Journal looking at this session’s cannabis […]

 California’s Track-and-Trace System Goes on Trial in an Orange County Courtroom, With National Implications